anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 style, the first letter of every word, except the first word, composing a name is capitalized.
 This convention was adopted to visually separate the namespace from the name, with an underscore between them.
 Extension authors are encouraged to use camel casing for JSON names defined in extensions.

+# Usage with HTTP

+Extensions MUST NOT redefine the meaning of HTTP status codes or other HTTP semantics.
+Extensions MAY require the use of specific HTTP headers but MUST NOT redefine their meanings.
+Extensions defining new HTTP headers MUST have IETF consensus.

 # Extension Implementer Considerations {#extension_implementer_considerations}